-When Samara, a young Islamic journalist joins the group, however, Anis’ spell is broken.
-From the moment he sees this hijab-clad woman he starts to remember the ugly journey that brought him to his almost total detachment from the harsh realities of the outside world.
+When Samara, a young Islamic journalist joins the group, however, Anis’s spell is broken.
+From the moment he sees this hijab-clad woman, he starts to remember the ugly journey that brought him to his almost total detachment from the harsh realities of the outside world.
 Threatened by this incursion into their long-established sanctuary, his buddies try to drive Samara away.
 But Anis resists.
 He has fallen in love.
-Unfortunately for him however, this seemingly devout journalist also has a couple of secrets of her own.
+Unfortunately for him, however, this seemingly devout journalist also has a couple of secrets of her own.

 Inspired by the novel Adrift on the Nile by Egyptian Nobel laureate Naguib Mahfouz, Adrift is set against the backdrop of the US war on Iraq and a region burdened by the gorgon-head legacies of colonialism, corruption and violent dictatorship.
-It is about a group of people at the epicentre of conflict between the West’s ever-accelerating and utterly ahistorical imperial culture of commoditization and capital, and its doppelgänger: the tide of religious fundamentalism that is growing ever more powerful in its wake.
+It is about a group of people at the epicentre of conflict between the West’s ever-accelerating and utterly ahistorical imperial culture, and its doppelgänger: the tide of religious fundamentalism that is growing ever more powerful in its wake.